Anatoly Fomenko: Mathematical work

 Fomenko developed the theory of topological invariants of an integrable Hamiltonian system.
 He is the author of 180 scientific publications and 26 textbooks (including monographs) on mathematics.
 Fomenko is a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, and computational geometry.

 Fomenko has served as the editor of several Russian-language mathematics journals and is a member of many councils overseeing dissertations in his field.
 In 1996, he won the State Prize of the Russian Federation for excellence in mathematics.
 He is a full member (Academician) of the Russian Academy of Sciences (1994), the International Higher Education Academy of Sciences (1993), and the Russian Academy of Technological Sciences (2009).
 He is also a member of the Russian Academy of Natural Sciences (1991).

 Fomenko is the author of extensive writings in his original fields of mathematics, and is also known for his original drawings inspired by topological objects and structures.

 Historical revisionism

 Fomenko is one of the authors of a concept that manipulates historical chronology called New Chronology.
-Fomenko claims that he has discovered new empirico-statistical methods and their application to determine that many historical events do not correspond with the dates on which they are supposed to have occurred.
-He asserts from this that all of ancient history (including the history of Greece, Rome, and Egypt) is merely a reflection of events that occurred in the Middle Ages, and that all of Chinese and Arab history are fabrications of 17th- and 18th-century Jesuits.
-Fomenko is the author and sometimes co-author of several books on the analysis of historical chronicles, as well as a chronology of antiquity and the Middle Ages.
+Fomenko claims to have discovered new empirico‑statistical methods and applied them to show many historical events are misdated.
+Based on this, he asserts that ancient history (including Greece, Rome, and Egypt) merely reflects medieval events, while Chinese and Arab histories are fabrications by 17th‑ and 18th‑century Jesuits.
+Fomenko is the author or co‑author of several books on the analysis of historical chronicles and on the chronology of antiquity and the Middle Ages.